mokuri9518/ascii_in_console/README.md

-# an picture to ascii converter
+# a picture to ascii converter

 ### make sure your picture's pixel under 1000*1000